 We first conduct a high-frequency event study of equity market reactions by Agency and Non-Agency MREITs to QE-related central bank communications.
 The results suggest a causal impact from the Federal Reserve's QE announcements on MREIT valuations.
 We then estimate panel regressions showing that Agency MREIT asset growth responded negatively to the Federal Reserve's purchase share of newly issued Agency MBS during QE.
-This dynamic is confirmed by additional analysis studying Agency MREIT equity issuance and share repurchase behavior.
+This dynamic is confirmed by additional analysis studying Agency MREIT equity issuance and share repurchase behavior, and by further tests on Agency MREIT total stock returns.
 These results demonstrate that the Federal Reserve's Agency MBS purchases directly crowd out private-sector investment and induce portfolio rebalancing by equity investors in Agency MREITs.
 We further document that the Federal Reserve's purchase activity in the Agency MBS market was associated with a significant increase in Agency MREIT leverage during the late stages of QE - consistent with "reaching for yield" through riskier capital structure choices.
-We also find some evidence of a trade-off during these times between reducing liquidity risk by extending repo maturity and increased interest rate risk exposure.
-Overall, our findings present novel evidence that unconventional monetary policy significantly affects institution financial risk taking.
+However, we also present evidence that Agency MREITs took measures to reduce liquidity risk by extending repo maturity and to reduce interest rate risk exposure by increasing their use of derivatives.
+Collectively, these findings represent novel evidence that unconventional monetary policy significantly affects institution financial risk taking.
+Hence, research linking QE to increased credit risk-taking should account for contemporaneous changes in financing choices and risk management.